Find Affordable College Courses

 8 Yearly Graduations

 The 12th most popular school in the country for community health and preventive medicine majors who are seeking their master's degree is University of Massachusetts Amherst.
 Each year, around 31,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,791 per year, while in-state graduate students, on average, pay $14,014 per year.
-For the 2020-2021 academic year, 8 master's degrees were handed out to community health and preventive medicine majors at UMass Amherst.
-About 88% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,591 per year, while in-state graduate students, on average, pay $14,723 per year.
+During the most recent year for which we have data, 8 people received their master's degree in community health and preventive medicine from UMass Amherst.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 #14